 In India, having a population of 700 million, there is one more problem to be faced.
 Here, due to various historical reasons, the present-day Hindus strongly and sincerely believe that all religions are equal all of them equally represent man's pursuit of God.
 Since all religions are the result of man's continued quest for truth, all of them are true in what they have to offer to their adherents.
 Such a person cannot easily understand why he should change from one "right" way into another "right" way to reach the ultimate reality.
 In other words, since all the religions have evolved equally mature through eons of man's quest for truth, why should the Christians demand others to give a special hearings to their claims.
 Such persons need the patient counselling and explanation from a Christian believer who has a good understanding of the Hindu philosophy.

 Several developments of the past few centuries have combined together to give a distorted picture of the Bible to the educated people in Asia.
 When we confront such people with the gospel of Christ they may first want to know more about the alleged discrepancies between the Bible and science, especially in the area of evolution and creation.
 Since no thoughtful person would seriously consider a message which to him or her is based on an irrational and outdated source the Bible, we should try our best to resolve his or her genuine difficulties.

 The main areas in which we will have to equip ourselves for the present needs of Asia are: Bible versus the natural sciences, the social and historical sciences, evolution, and the philosophies of the Oriental religions.

-Dr Johnson C. Philip is a scientist and a missionary-pastor from India.
-He is also the founder and the director of the Creation Science Movement in India.
-He receives his mail at: frarthana Bhavan, Mahavir Colony, Tapu Mohalla, Gwalior 474009.
-North India.
+Dr. Johnson C. Philip is a scientist and a missionary-pastor from India.
+He is also the founder and the director of the Creation Science Movement (Creation Research and Apologetics Society) in India.